heitormegale/Chromaesthesia/README.md

 A more complex version of this algorithm and the one we will use is, the 'decay karplus-strong algorithm'.
 This employs what is called a stretch factor: Instead of averaging every point with the last one, it will only do so with a probability of 1/stretch_factor, which has to be at least bigger than 1.
 This allows for much longer sounds, that are still very pleasent to listen to.
 Interestingly, by changing the stretch factor, we also somewhat change the timbre of the sound produced, giving a great variety of freedom for the production of sound.

-Below is a sample of C major created with this sound algorithm with different stretch factors:
+Below is a sample of C major created with this sound algorithm with the same stretch factors:

 ![Sound Algorithm Sample](demos/Sounddemo.wav)